mulle-kybernetik/MulleScion/README.md

 LIMITATIONS
 =============
-Because you can execute arbitrary ObjC methods, and have access to Key Value Coding, MulleScion can pretty much do anything. *MulleScion* use `NSInvocation` for method calls, and that usually can not do variable arguments.
+Because you can execute arbitrary ObjC methods, and have access to Key Value Coding, MulleScion can pretty much do anything. *MulleScion* uses `NSInvocation` for method calls.
+That means there will be problems with variable arguments methods.
-So that will be a problem.
 Be wary of anything using structs and C-Arrays and C-strings, although *MulleScion* tries to be as helpful as possible.

-*MulleScion* do not do arithmetic or bitwise logic, quite on purpose.
+*MulleScion* does not do arithmetic or bitwise logic, quite on purpose.

-*MulleScion* `&&` and `||` have no operator precedence, use parentheses
+*MulleScion* `&&` and `||` have no operator precedence, use parentheses.

-*MulleScion* don't prevent you from trying stupid things.
+*MulleScion* doesn't prevent you from trying stupid things.

 The documentation is not very good, actually it is just more or less a collection of test cases with comments...